steveforczyk/Merra2CODProject/README.md

 + Each file is then processed in succession to decode the data
 + Global plot/Polar plot of TAUHGH is produced (polar plots used because Region Of Interest is 65N to 90N
 + TimeTables Created and Plotted to show results over time at 1 day intervals

+Note that the full files cover a grid of 576 x 361 points and span the globe.
+For purposes of this project the Region of Interest (ROI) was limited to 65-90 Deg North and covered the full psan of the glove in latitude.